staind825/qa-todo-assessment/README.md

 5. C-suite interview

 ## Technical Assignment Details
+This assessment is meant to imitate what a working environment is like.
+You are welcome to use all the tools available to you as you would in the role itself.
+However, should you progress to the next round of interviews you will be expected to perform an in depth explanation of your solutions.

+We do not want this to take any more of your time than necessary, so please do yourself a favor and set a maximum 3 hour time limit.

+We have created our own version of TODO MVC.
+It is the same as the regular one, but we've added a few bugs.

 There are 3 main pieces to the homework.
 Each is described in more detail further in this doc.

-We have created our own version of TODO MVC.
-It is the same as the regular one, but we've added a few bugs.

-We do not want this to take forever, so please do yourself a favor and set a 3 hour time limit and try to stay within that time!
-We do not want this to take any more of your time than that.

 3 Pieces of the assignment:

 1. Create a test strategy for TODO MVC
-2. Help update/create the existing playwright tests in this repo
+2. Help update/create the existing Playwright tests in this repo
 3. Find 4 of the bugs we have purposely created and submit bug reports for each

 ## Submition Details
 1. Fork this repo into a private repo on your personal github account
-2. Add your changes to the test plan, playwright tests, and bug reports
+2. Add your changes to the test plan, Playwright tests, and bug reports
 3. Send a shareable link to Jenna of your repo.
 She will share the link with the hiring team

 ## Set up TODO MVC